reactjs/react.dev/content/docs/refs-and-the-dom.md

   }
 }
 ```

-Refs can then be attached to React elements via the `ref` attribute by passing the property on the class instance as the value to that attribute.

 When the `ref` attribute is used on an HTML element, the `ref` created in the constructor with `React.createRef()` receives the underlying DOM element as its `value` property.
 For example, this code uses a `ref` to store a reference to a DOM node: